SaganRitual/VisualSpriteKit/README.md

 # Usage

 Tap to place a sprite.
-Tap the blue ring on the sprite to bring up a menu of options.
+Tap the blue ring on the sprite to bring up a menu of options
-So far the only working ones are move, rotate, and scale.
-Move by dragging the center, rotate by single-finger dragging within the selection indicator.
-Scale with pinch/unpinch.
-Tap the sprite again to dismiss the selection indicator.
+* Transformations: an action cursor appears over the sprite
+  * Move: single-finger drag the cursor to where you want it, and let go
+  * Rotate: single-finger drag anywhere on the ring
+  * Scale: pinch/unpinch the ring

+Tap again to dismiss the action cursor

+* Sprites: select the desired sprite from the menu

 More to come